The Accuracy Of Current ADHD Statistics

 Medically reviewed by Kimberly L Brownridge , LPC, NCC, BCPC

-ADHD prevalence has become a topic of interest, as ADHD statistics show a rise in ADHD diagnoses.
-Adult ADHD is also gaining attention in clinical child and adolescent psychiatry fields, as more research emerges on attention disorders and their comorbidities, such as anxiety disorder and autism spectrum disorder.
-Individuals interested in learning more about this condition may wonder if the current statistics on ADHD are accurate and if any new research has emerged.
+ADHD prevalence has become a topic of interest, as ADHD statistics show a rise in diagnoses.
+Adult ADHD is also gaining attention in clinical children and adolescent psychiatry fields as more research emerges on attention disorders and their comorbidities, such as anxiety disorder and autism spectrum disorder.
+Individuals interested in learning more about this condition may wonder if the current statistics on attention-deficit/hyperactivity disorder are accurate and if any new research has emerged.

 Getty

-In 2015, the Centers for Disease Control and Prevention (CDC) came out with a report that stated that the number of adults and children with ADHD in the US was rising steadily.
-They reported that ADHD diagnosis had been 7.8% in 2003, 9.5% in 2007, and 11% in 2011, based on parent reported ADHD diagnosis data.
+In 2015, the National Center for Health Statistics at the Centers for Disease Control and Prevention (CDC) came out with a report that stated that the number of adults and children with ADHD in the US was rising steadily.
+They reported that ADHD diagnosis had been 7.8% in 2003, 9.5% in 2007, and 11% in 2011, based on parent-reported details for diagnosis.

 There was also a notable disparity regarding gender.
-In children, boys were close to three times more likely to be diagnosed with ADHD than girls, at a rate of 13.2% to 5.6%.
+In children, boys were close to three times more likely to be diagnosed than girls, at a rate of 13.2% to 5.6%.
 However, women and girls may be affected more than studies suggest.
 Gender bias may cause women to be diagnosed less often than men in some cases.
+ADHD is also diagnosed less often in Asian, Black, and Hispanic children, and White children with ADHD receive treatment most often, indicating that there also may be a racial bias.

 The Center for Disease Control and Prevention (CDC) is often regarded as an authority in reporting facts and figures concerning any medical condition.

-Their statistics on the rising rates of ADHD are often considered credible.
-However, the most recent study on these statistics through their labs was from 2016-2019.
+Their figures on the rising rates of ADHD are often considered credible.
+However, the most recent study through their labs was from 2016-2019.

-There has been some thought among medical professionals going back several decades that ADHD is a more prevalent concern in the United States than elsewhere in the world.
-Doctors and researchers felt that cultural and societal factors in the US might be to blame for the rise in ADHD, leading to more health care provider diagnosed cases.
+There has been some thought among medical professionals going back several decades that ADHD is a more prevalent concern in the United States children than elsewhere in the world.
+Doctors and researchers felt that cultural and societal factors in the US might be to blame for the rise in ADHD, leading to more healthcare provider-diagnosed cases.

-However, another school of thought in adolescent psychology is that ADHD is as prevalent in other parts of the world.
-For instance, researchers examined data on adult ADHD from the WHO World Mental Health Surveys, and the study found that the following countries diagnosed adults with ADHD more than the US:
+However, another school of thought in adolescent psychology is that attention-deficit/hyperactivity disorder is as prevalent in other parts of the world.
+For instance, researchers examined details on adult ADHD from the WHO World Mental Health Surveys, and the study found that the following countries diagnosed adults with ADHD more than the US:

 • Brazil